 - Restart the Lenovo computer to factory settings.
 This might be the last option when you cannot find the issue with the LCD screen.
-Restarting the PC is a nuclear option, as it resets it to the default system, and you would lose your data.
+Restarting the PC is a nuclear option; it resets it to the default system, and you would lose your data.

-The Lenovo laptop would look like it is out of the box, but if you don’t want to lose some data, you can back it up on an email or iCloud.
+The Lenovo laptop would look out of the box, but if you don’t want to lose some data, you can back it up on an email or iCloud.

 Lenovo Laptop Damage Prevention Tips

 You can prevent the laptop from LCD issues when you handle it carefully, and it is better to turn it off properly when not in use.
-Moreover, it is better to avoid touching sensitive Lenovo systems like the registry externally, as you might tamper with the motherboard.
+Moreover, it is better to avoid touching sensitive Lenovo systems like the registry, as you might tamper with the motherboard.